sahilsp2401/Todo-list/README.md

 Author - Sahil Sapkal

 Description:
 The Flask TodoList Repo hosts a user-friendly task management web app.
-Features include add,update and delete tasks.
+Features include user authentication add,update and delete tasks.

 Contributions:
 Contributions to this project are welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to fork the repository, make your changes, and submit a pull request.